googlefonts/geologica/sources/checks/checks_variable.md

 Another acceptable value is 2000.
-Since TT outlines are all integers (no floats), then instances in a VF suffer rounding compromises, and therefore a 1000 UPM is to small because it forces too many such compromises.
+Since TT outlines are all integers (no floats), then instances in a VF suffer rounding compromises, and therefore a 1000 UPM is too small because it forces too many such compromises.

 Therefore 2000 is a good &#x27;new VF standard&#x27;, because 2000 is a simple 2x
 conversion from existing fonts drawn on a 1000 UPM, and anyone who knows what